mwaylabs/uikit/README.md

 ## Dependendencies
  - AngularJS 1.5.x
- - BackboneJS
+ - BackboneJS 1.x
  - Bootstrap 3.x

 ## Customize it
 It is build with SASS and Bootstrap so you can easy customize it.
-For example to use a different color you can overwrite the bootstrap `$brand-primary` with your own color module.
+For example to use a different color you can overwrite the bootstrap `$brand-primary` variable with your own color code.

 ## Documentation
 A documentation and a sample portal is currently in progress and available soon